neomjs/neo/README.md

 the following concepts will be addictive.

 ### What if ...
-1.  ... a framework & all the apps you build would run inside a separate thread (web worker)?
+1.  ... a framework & all the apps you build would run inside a separate thread (web worker)?\n → **Performance**
-→ **Performance**
 2.  ... the main thread would be mostly idle, only applying the real dom manipulations, so there were no background tasks slowing it down?